jwarajuntano/DSPG_GIT_Jay/thirdNote.md

 This is an example of the 3rd note
--Hopefully, I got it right this time
+- Hopefully, I got it right this time
+- Chaning to bullin